feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 ### 5. The OsmAnd GPS Solution

-On our trip from Sogod to Baybay, I decided to use my Android smartphone and the OsmAnd app to record GPS data.
+On our trip from Sogod to Baybay for the fourth and final leg of my UpSkilling Series, I decided to use my Android smartphone and the OsmAnd app to record GPS data.
 The app recorded the GPS tracks perfectly.
 And to my relief, when I uploaded the MP4 from Insta360 Studio and GPX from OsmAnd, it worked seamlessly using a new beta uploader (v4.1.4) provided by Said.
 However, an unexpected hurdle emerged – [image synchronization issues](https://www.mapillary.com/app/user/feyeandal?lat=10.397690691649231&lng=124.98637014183669&z=14.329109363297835&pKey=1527237244684235) that required further investigation.

 <center>![sogod-baybay-osmand](/static/images/sogod_to_baybay_osmand.png)</center>